synavate/.github/profile/README.md

-# Welcome to Synavate: Experimentation and Productisation of Novel Concepts.
+# Welcome to Synavate:
+### Experimentation::Validation::Productisation of Interesting Concepts.
 ### "Get comfortable with being uncomfortable"

 ---